etam4260/kneedle/README.md

 #>   method            from
 #>   as.zoo.data.frame zoo

-# The base function assumes the graph is both concave and increasing.
+# The base function 'guesses' whether the data is increasing or decreasing.
+# (Will assume if the derivative of the first and last point is positive or negative:
+# positive is increasing and negative decreasing)
+# It also guesses the 'concavity' of the data.
+(Will use second derivative calculations)
+# If no sensitivity value provided, it will default to a sensitivity of 1.

 # First and second inputs must be vectors of integers or doubles.

 knee <- kneedle(c(1,2,3,4,5,6), c(0,1,2,3,40,100))
 print(knee)